 How Disbudding Is Done

 It’s best to learn how to disbud by actually watching someone experienced perform it a few times.
-I’m not sure we could have done it if we hadn’t observed several times.
-And, see the kids bounce back minutes after it was done.
+I’m not sure we could have done it if we hadn’t observed it several times.
+And, saw the kids bounce back minutes after it was done.

 I don’t think anyone enjoys doing it, but the method described below is how we were originally shown to do it.
 It does work (I’m sure there are many variations on this method that work) although we prefer the newer method outlined later in this post.